Bluescape touch screen clients

 Summon to Me

 The Summon to Me interaction was our answer to the reachability problem.
-A long press anywhere on the workspace calls all the UI toolbars to gather around the user's fingertip, wherever they're standing, wherever they're pressing.
+A long press anywhere on the workspace brings all the UI toolbars to gather around the user's fingertip, wherever they're standing and wherever they're pressing.
 This means a user can clear all the interface chrome and go into full presentation mode with the canvas, then summon everything back to exactly where they need it without walking to a corner of the screen.
-The interaction was designed, shipped, and eventually patented.

 A/V Integration